Fay Zwicky: Work

-Her latest collection of poems, Picnic, published in 2006, gathered primarily poems about the nature of poetry and the poet's role in the world.
+Her last collection of poems, Picnic, published in 2006, included primarily poems about the nature of poetry and the poet's role in the world.
 Aside from her poetry, Zwicky published a collection of short stories, Hostages, in 1983, and a collection of essays on literature and survival, The Lyre in the Pawnshop, in 1986.
-In her essays Zwicky traced the ways in which the construction of an Australian literature has served to marginalize minority writers and women.
-She discussed the absence, until very latterly, of any place for a Jewish writer in Australian literature: "Living and growing up in this country has been an exercise in repression".
+In her essays Zwicky traced the ways in which the construction of an Australian literature has served to marginalise minority writers and women.
+She discussed the absence, until very lately, of any place for a Jewish writer in Australian literature: "Living and growing up in this country has been an exercise in repression".

 Death

 Zwicky died in Perth, Western Australia on 2 July 2017, aged 83, two days before her 84th birthday.